IBM/motion/README.md

 ### Core concepts

-#### Moments
+#### Motion modes

 This package recognizes that there is a need for multiple types of motion for different moments.
-Currently it supports two type of moments, the productive moment that is efficient and quick for micro interactions, and the celebratory moment for more conversational exprience.
-Much attention has been given to maintaining consistency between these two moments - even though they use different acceleration curves and different duration, they feel the same.
+Currently it supports two type of motions for different moments - the productive motion that is efficient and quick, ideal for micro interactions, and the  expressive motion for more conversational exprience.
+Much attention has been given to maintaining consistency between these two modes - even though they use different acceleration curves and different duration, they feel the same.

 #### Dynamic duration